 - Establish a relaxing bedtime routine, such as giving your child a warm bath or reading her a story.

-- Let your child pick a doll, blanket, stuffed animal, or other soft object as a bedtime companion.
+- After one year of age, let your child pick a doll, blanket, stuffed animal, or other soft object as a bedtime companion.

 - Do not allow a TV or computer in your child’s bedroom.

 - Avoid giving children anything with caffeine within six hours of bedtime, and limit the amount of caffeine children consume.

 - Keep noise levels low, rooms dark, and indoor temperatures slightly cool.

 - Talk to your pediatrician if your child has symptoms of RLS.
 There are several options for treating this condition.

 - Talk to your pediatrician if your child is showing signs of sleep apnea.
 There are proven treatments for this condition, as well.